smohi/eCom/README.md

 # eCom
 a php project for "project 200". course- CSE

-eCom is an e-commerce project developed with Raw PHP.
+eCom is an e-commerce project developed with Raw PHP and JavaScript.

 it has features like product showcase, add to cart, payment mathod, social login and so on.